funalab/pyCellLineage/README.md

   The results that are created by these analyses are saved in the directory of the sample.

 Warnings:
-   For Experiments Analysis_Gui uses paths that are hardcoded in Analysis_Gui/Final\ All\ Samples\ Create\ Lineage.py
-   Also all functions depend on a certain directory structure.
+   For Experiments Analysis_Gui uses paths that are hardcoded in pyLineage/Analysis_Gui/pathParms.py Also all functions depend on a certain directory structure.
 (See Sample Data Structure for details)

 The first three directories are part of the pyLineage Module,